sigasi/sigasi_insights/content/manual/talkback.md

 # What kind of information is sent through Talkback?

 Talkback transmits meta-information about your project, operating system, Java Virtual Machine, tool usage, and incident reports (stack traces) that occur due to software errors.
 Talkback **never transmits any HDL code**.
-All transmissions are through an industry standard SSL secure connection, unless you choose to use plain text transmissions.
+All transmissions are through an industry standard SSL secure connection.

 In the Talkback transmissions, we identify your Sigasi/Eclipse workspace using a generated identifier (a standard Java universal unique identifier [UUID](http://docs.oracle.com/javase/7/docs/api/java/util/UUID.html)).

-Talkback stores all the information it transmits in a log file, so that you can inspect it.
+Talkback stores all the information it transmits in a local log file, so that you can inspect it.
 The information is human-readable, in JSON (JavaScript Object Notation) format.

 You can access the Talkback log to verify by clicking **Window > Preferences > Sigasi > Talkback > Talkback log**.